| |

 that instead of coconut milk and you can use only 4 cups of rice.)
 Let

 the entire mixture sit in the fridge for 30 minutes.
+While the rice mixture gets more suitable

 for making into balls, make the sauce.
 Everyone has their own